The Complete 2020 Small Business Guide To Holiday Shipping: Deadlines, Prices, & How To Save

 |Shipping Service||Price||Delivery Time||Price Details|

-*USPS also has flat-rate prices their priority mail service.
+*USPS also has flat-rate prices for their priority mail service.
 With flat-rate boxes and envelopes, weight and destination do not affect pricing.
-If you can fit it, it’ll ship for the pre-determined price.
-Prices listed below are up-to-date as of October 30, 2019.
+If you can fit it in, it’ll ship for a pre-determined price.
+Prices listed below are up to date as of October 28, 2020.

 When To Use USPS For Holiday Shipping?